 Today’s manufacturing processes are smarter and more data-driven than ever before.
 Data from multiple sensors pours in from various points throughout the process delivering info on the line speed, environmental conditions, equipment conditions, and more – plus the machines also communicate and share data between each other.
 To crunch, store, and share that data, that takes an operating system, along with a way to store the data.
 Because Linux is the go-to OS for embedded systems, it makes sense that the industrial sector would eventually follow suite.

 Industrial PLCs have very demanding requirements due to the harsh extremes and safety concerns in these environments.
 The hardware needs to withstand temperature extremes, vibration, and have a long lifetime.
 Likewise, dependable software is a must-have.
 Linux has proven itself so far across every industry – even in automotive where environmental and safety demands are most taxing.

 Today’s smart factories need resilient hardware and software to boot.
 All the data used to make manufacturing operations more efficient needs reliable, fail-safe, and power-safe storage management – and that means more than just the hardware.
 Data corruptions or inefficient reading and writing of data compromises the efficiency of today’s smart industrial operations.
-This is where fail-safe file systems such as Tuxera FAT and Tuxera Flash File System make all the difference.
+This is where fail-safe file systems such as Microsoft FAT by Tuxera (formerly Tuxera FAT) and VelocityFS by Tuxera (formerly Tuxera Flash File System) make all the difference.

 Having trouble with data corruption in your industrial operations?
 We’ll help you find the right fail-safe data storage software!